Easy Smoked Brisket Recipe

 • American Wagyu – Incredible marbling, and also some of the most expensive.
 It will also cook faster, but results in some mouth-watering brisket!

-Chef’s Tip: When buying one at a grocery store, physically lift it and bend it to see if it’s tender and pliable.
+Bend Test: When buying a brisket at a grocery store, physically lift it and bend it to see if it’s tender and pliable.
 If it is too stiff move on to a different one that bends a little bit.
 If it’s pliable when you buy it that will carry through the cooking.
 If it’s stiff then we find it stays relatively tough even after smoking.

 Step 2: Trim the Brisket